 - Chicken – Chicken thighs add the best flavor and are fool-proof for achieving tender, perfectly cooked bites.
 For a vegan or vegetarian gluten-free curry replace with additional veggies or stir-fried tofu.

 - Coconut Milk – Full-fat coconut milk replicates the flavor of a Thai curry, but regular heavy cream or lite coconut milk may also be used.
+It’s an absolute powerhouse ingredient for savory dishes.
+Another fave of ours is this quick coconut fish and tomato bake recipe.

 - Aromatics – Minced ginger, lime juice, lime zest, honey, curry powder, and cilantro add robust flavor.
 If you aren’t a fan of cilantro, substitute with Thai basil or basil.